delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Provisioning.md

 In our simple plugin, there is no special work to do at reconfigure time, and there is no reason to modify anything about the source config.
 We just need to write a `reconfigure` operation that returns the existing source config without making any changes.
+Find the `plugin.virtual.reconfigure` decorator and modify the function as follows.

 ```python
 @plugin.virtual.reconfigure()